StatCan/time-series-library/README.md

 - `"last"`: Takes the last reference period of each quarter (Default).
 - `"sum"`: Takes the sum of each quarter.
 - `"average"`: Takes the average of each quarter.

-The parameter **offset** is optional with a default value of `0`.
-This parameter determines which months are used for each quarter:
-- `0`: March, June, September, December
-- `1`: February, May, August, November
-- `2`: January, April, July, October

 Example:
 ```javascript